 What skills will I need to begin my career as a medical secretary?

 If you want to work in healthcare administration, then you have to have a variety of industry-specific skills.
-While 70 percent of medical secretaries do not have a college degree, most employers require their staff to have formal training in medical terminology, basic anatomy, and physiology.
+While most medical secretaries do not have a college degree, a majority of employers require their staff to have formal training in medical terminology, basic anatomy, and physiology.
 While not necessary for all positions, on-the-job experience is also highly sought after.

-A survey of 570 medical receptionist showed they were required to have a wide-ranging skill set.
+When surveyed, medical receptionists indicate that they were required to have a wide-ranging skillset.
 An understanding of medical terminology, electronic health records, and insurance was associated with above-average wages.
 This makes training previous to being hired on to a position highly valuable and worth your time.

 When choosing a school to prepare you for a medical secretary position, you need to ensure they offer a solid foundation for your healthcare administration career.
 CCI Training’s allied healthcare career training provides you with an understanding of: